kitsumute/minas-mongrel/src/content/blog/Notes on After Speculative Realism (2025).md

 ---
 title: Notes on After Speculative Realism (2025)
 isDraft: false
-description: A series of somewhat made coherent notes on articles on speculation, correlationism and post-critical thought.
+description: A series of notes on articles on speculation, correlationism and post-critical thought.
 pubDate: 14 May 2025
 coverImage: ../../assets/after.jpg
 coverAlt: description